MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-photos.md

 2. Select the ink or arrow tools to mark up the asset in your environment.
 For example, you can circle an area of corrosion on a pipe.
 3. Enable the **Camera** tool to start capturing photos.
 The camera tool remains enabled after you take a photo.
 ![Screenshot of the asset detail view in Dynamics 365 Remote Assist](./media/06.14-asset.png "Screenshot of the asset detail view in Dynamics 365 Remote Assist")
-4. Air-tap<!--I don't know what this means.
-Maybe we should add a definition to our style guide?--> or say the **Snap** voice command to take a picture of the asset with the spatial markup.
+4. Air-tap or say the **Snap** voice command to take a picture of the asset with the spatial markup.
 The photo will be previewed for several seconds, and then saved to Common Data Service.
 ![Screenshot of the camera mode enabled in Dynamics 365 Remote Assist](./media/06.10-photo-ready.png "Screenshot of the camera mode enabled in Dynamics 365 Remote Assist")

 Any existing photo can be selected in the asset view to preview in the HoloLens environment.
 If the current user took the photo, they can also delete that photo in the preview window.